ujjwalbb30/nd00333-capstone/README.md

 I took almost 8 Azure lab sessions to create this project.
 With the help of these lab sessions, I created a github repository of training script (train.py), scoring script (entry_script.py), AutoML python notebook (automl.ipynb) and Hyperdrive python notebook (hyperparameter_tuning.ipynb) for smooth execution of this project in future.
 I also downloaded the dataset from Kaggle and uploaded it in this repository so that I can use it as per my convenience and have all the necessary files in one place.
 In my final lab session, I downloaded this repository and then uploaded these necessary files in Azure ML Studio and performed all the tasks with ease.

+For running HyperDrive experiment, upload the 'hyperparameter_tuning.ipynb' and 'train.py' in notebook section of Azure ML Studio and put 'train.py' in a folder named 'training'.
+After doing that, execute the tasks in 'hyperparameter_tuning.ipynb' sequentially.

+For running AutoML experiment, upload the 'automl.ipynb' and 'entry_script.py' in notebook section of Azure ML Studio.
+After doing that, execute the tasks in 'automl.ipynb' sequentially.

 ## Dataset

 ### Overview